cyningstan/TinyBASIC/README.md

 * `tictactoe.bas`: the traditional three-in-a-row game, with computer player.
 The computer in this version isn't perfect, and it's possible to win against it.
 Can you figure out how?

 * `wumpus.bas`: Hunt the Wumpus is a very entertaining adventure game.
 Hidden in a cave system is an awful creature called the Wumpus, and you must find it and kill it.
 There are giant bats and bottomless pits to thwart your efforts.
 If you have crafting skills, this would make a very good computer-aided solo board game.

-## TO DO

-There is no compiler yet.
-The initial "compiler" will be a C translator, which may or may not leave the user to compile its C output themselves.